 How Does Shared Hosting Work?

-Shared hosting packages are offered by just about every hosting provider.
+Shared web hosting packages are offered by just about every hosting provider.
 Just as the name implies, multiple websites, often thousands of them, are hosted on a single server maintained by the hosting service.
 Each user on a shared server gets an allotment of the server’s total available bandwidth, power and memory, and users can set up multiple sites under a single user account.
+This is, of course, is a very different offering than a more expensive dedicated server hosting plan.

 What’s in a Shared Hosting Plan?